 As your baby grows, your posture will change.
-Most women will have an increase in the curve of their lower back as their abdomen grows and this, along with an increase in the weight of the breasts may cause extra strain on the spine.
 Alterations in your posture may contribute to certain muscles tightening and shortening and others lengthening and weakening.

 - Wear light-weight, loose fitting clothes – cotton is best,

-· Limit the amount of exercise you do lying on your back from 16 weeks on.
+- Many women find that they need to limit the amount of exercise performed lying on their back as the pregnancy progresses.
 Exercising on your back (as when doing abdominal exercises) could cause a reduction in blood flow to your heart and head, causing you to feel faint and light headed.
 More importantly, the blood flow to the placenta and baby can decrease.
 If you do feel at all dizzy or light-headed when lying on your back, turn onto your side and rest.

-· Modify your abdominal work.
-If a rectus abdominis diastasis is present, abdominal muscle exercises which involve lifting the head should cease.
-Throughout your pregnancy your abdomen should be monitored for any signs of a diastasis, and if present, regular checks should continue to assess the extent of separation.
+- Modify your abdominal work.
+If a rectus abdominis diastasis is present, abdominal muscle exercises will need to be modified.
+Throughout your pregnancy your abdomen should be monitored for any signs of a diastasis, and if present, regular checks can to assess the extent of separation.

-· Stretch gently.
-Pregnancy hormones cause increased joint laxity, which may make you more susceptible to injury.
+- Stretch gently.
+Pregnancy hormones contribute to increased joint laxity, which may make you more susceptible to injury.
 Be cautious and gentle with your stretching.

 Stop exercising and seek medical advice if you experience any of the following: